helper-uttam/movie-recommendation/README.md

 # Movie Recommendation System
-This application is based on **content based filtering** and uses **cosine similarity** to differentiate between multiple movies in multi-dimension space of vectors on the basis of all the name of the casts. and genres.
+This application is based on **content based filtering** and uses **cosine similarity** to differentiate between multiple movies in multi-dimension space of vectors on the basis of all the different name of the casts , and the genres (eg: action, horror).

 # Requriements